Chemaclass/chemaclass.com/content/blog/2021-02-01-phel-first-release.md

 +++
-title = "Phel: the Lisp that compiles to PHP" description = "The new Functional Programming language build-in PHP."
+title = "Phel: the Lisp that compiles to PHP" description = "The new Functional Programming language build-in for PHP."
 [taxonomies]
 tags = [ "software", "open-source", "functional-programming", "lisp", "php" ]
 [extra]